Military of Safavid Iran: Gholam

-The gholam unit (meaning "military slave") was a unit which consisted of former Christians from Caucasus, mainly Georgians, Circassians, and Armenians.
+The ghilman consisted of former Christians from Caucasus, mainly Georgians, Circassians, and Armenians.
+The singular form is gholam, and the term refers to soldiers who were slaves of the emperor and was generally similar to the janissary system of the neighbouring Ottoman Empire in its implementation and formation.
+Unlike Ottoman slaves, Safavid slaves were allowed to inherit "their father's assignments", which explains "the Safavid particularity of factions centred on slave families".

-According to Babaev, the gholam unit was created by Abbas I after the assassination of powerful Qizilbash figure Murshid-Quli Khan in 1588/9.
-This is proven by the appointment of a certain Yulqoli as the chief of the gholams (qollar-aghasi) in 1589/90.
-However, the qollar-aghasi office is also mentioned in 1583/4, during the reign of Abbas' father and predecessor Mohammad Khodabanda (r.
+According to Babaev, the gholam unit was created by Abbas after the assassination of the powerful Qizilbash figure Murshid Quli Khan in 1588/9.
+This is proven by the appointment of Yulqoli as the qollar-aghasi, or chief of the ghilman, in 1589/90.
+However, the qollar-aghasi is also mentioned in 1583/4 during the reign of Abbas' father and predecessor, Mohammad Khodabanda (r.
 1578–1587).
-Since it is unlikely that the gholam unit was created during his troublesome reign, it was most likely created under Tahmasp I, who is known to have invaded Caucasus several times.
-It was, to a large degree, similar to the janissary system of the neighbouring Ottoman Empire, in its implementation and formation.
-Unlike Ottoman slaves, Safavid slaves were allowed to inherit "their father's assignments", which explains "the Safavid particularity of factions centred on slave families".
+The ghulam system was most likely created under Tahmasp I's campaigns in Kartili and Kakheti in the South Caucasus.

-As mentioned by the Encyclopaedia Iranica, 1600 onwards, the Safavid statesman Allahverdi Khan, in conjunction with Sir Robert Sherley, undertook the reorganization of the army, which meant among other things dramatically increasing the number of gholams from 4,000 to 25,000.
+As mentioned by the Encyclopædia Iranica, 1600 onwards, the Safavid statesman Allahverdi Khan, in conjunction with Robert Shirley, undertook the reorganization of the army, which meant, among other things, dramatically increasing the number of ghilman from 4000 to 25,000.

-Only after the reforms of Shah Abbas I in ca. 1600 that the Safavid Army transitioned from a tribal horse archer force with a few firearms to a primarily foot musketeer-based army, becoming a match for the Ottomans.
+Only after the reforms of Abbas c.
+1600 did the Safavid military transition from a tribal horse archer force with few firearms to a primarily infantry musketeer army, becoming a match for the Ottomans.

 It was during the vizierate of Saru Taqi (1633-1645) under Abbas I that the gholams reached their zenith of power, occupying all the important offices of the Safavid state.

 Tupchi

-The Tupchi (meaning "artillery-men") unit was created under Ismail I, and later reformed by Abbas I. The commander of the artillery corps was the tupchi-bashi.
-Although the Tupchian proved very usable for the Safavids, not much known is about it, and they are mostly mentioned in European sources.
+The Tupchi or "artillerist" unit was created under Ismail I and later reformed by Abbas I. The commander of the artillery corps was the tupchi-bashi.
+Although the tupchiyan proved potent in war, not much known is about them, and they are mostly mentioned in European sources.

 Tofangchi

-The Tofangchi (a Persian word meaning "musketeers") unit was created under Ismail I, and later reformed by Abbas I. The commander of the musketeer corps was the tofangchi-aghasi.
-The tofangchis were enlisted from different regions and coordinated under the name of the place they came from.
-For example, if one Tofangchi unit was from Isfahan, it became known as "tofangchian-e Isfahan".
-The head of each Tofangchi group was known as min-bashi ("chief of a thousand").
-The unit numbered 12,000, and it mainly included Persian peasants, Arabs and Turkmens.
+The tofangchi ("musketeer") unit was created under Ismail I and reformed by Abbas.
+The commander of the musketeer corps was the tofangchi-aghasi.
+Tofangchiyan were enlisted from different regions and coordinated under the name of the place they came from.
+For example, if one tofangchi unit was from Isfahan, it became known the tofangchiyan-e Esfahan.
+The head of each tofangchi group was known as a min-bashi "chief of a thousand".
+The unit numbered 12,000 and mainly included Persian peasants, Arabs, and Turkmens.